marcelbonnet/slim-auth/README.md

 - Authentication through RDBMS
 - Authorization based on user roles kept in a RDBMS' table.

+## RDBMS Mechanism

+Agnostic table design.
+The only thing slim-auth needs to know is where users and roles are stored , using an instance of Doctrine ORM's EntityManager.

 # Requirements

 - Slim Framework v.
 3.x